TarunSamala/Face-Recognition/README.md

 # There's a guide Attached to this Repository

-The guid is for cmd/command prompt approach, the guide doesnt work for vscode or any other code editor approach.
+The guide is for cmd/command prompt approach, the guide doesnt work for vscode or any other code editor approach.